Patio Heater vs. Fire Pit: Which is Better?

 What are propane and electric heaters?

 A propane heater works like a gas stove and uses propane gas to produce heat.
 The propane heater has a burner that is protected by metal and topped with a small roof to generate heat offer a fixed radius.
-Manufacturers have made them more stylish to compliment most patio décors.
+Manufacturers have made them more stylish to complement most patio décors.
 The propane outdoor heater is lit by an easy switch ignition.

 Both heaters have safety features and anti-tilt mechanisms that make the gas connection stop when the heater is tilted.
 Electric heaters also have an automatic shutdown system if the panels overheat.
 Both products are certified for safety, and quality products can last for years.